FAQs

 We cannot display everything in-store that we sell, especially where there are often many options available by way of finishes, etc. Please contact us if you are keen to check beforehand that we have a particular item on display.

-Do you supply on a contract/commercial basis?
+Do you supply on a contract/ commercial basis?

 Yes, we can supply most of our furniture, lighting & accessories to interior designers, architects, landlords, house-builders, hotels, restaurants, bars, cafes, etc

-Do you have an interior design service?
+Do you offer an interior design service?

 General advice is offered in-store but a full interior design service is available via our close association with an interior design practice, be it for one room, a whole house or a commercial project.